AnujIravane/Clue-Reasoner/README.md

 ## Installation

 Requires [zchaff](https://www.princeton.edu/~chaff/zchaff.html)
-Once downloaded, extract to directory, then run make (requires g++ compiler) in the directory
+A zchaff executable is included in this repository
-Copy the zchaff executable into your path (echo $PATH will show path directories)
+Copy the executable into your path (echo $PATH to find directories on path)
+**Don't move the file as it is still required in the project directory**

 ## Usage